ErkanPerkan25/Project2_Organization_of_Programming_Languages/README.md

 see if there are any bugs to are hidden.
 But I have not found any.

 - Overview of solving project:
+To solve this project I looked at the where the grammar declared variables and focus on make in the count of variables work first.
+And then I focused on making the counting and printing of the functions to work.